 The semantics of the Schema Markup can be understood through Schema.org.

 WordPress websites that have been optimized for rich snippets have a competitive edge over the those that do not use this feature.
 Rich snippets can make your website stand out in a list of search engine results.

 Added images, relevant ratings, and informative reviews enhance your WordPress website’s authority amongst users as an authentic, useful site.
 Hence, it is important to get some know-how for setting up rich snippets on WordPress websites.

-There are two ways you can set up rich snippets for your WordPress website:
+There are two ways you can set up rich snippets on your WordPress website:

 - Manual Implementation of rich snippets.

 So now it is the time to learn how to add rich snippets to WordPress.

 The structured data markup format used to create rich snippets is available in three different formats, namely, MicroData, RDFa, and JSON-LD.
 The first two, MicroData and RFDa are HTML based, and JSON-LD is Java based.